shijianasdf/Rnaseq/README.md

 # Rnaseq
-Some R functions used for tasks related to RNA-seq data
+An R package for tasks related to RNA-seq data